Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 The firm also makes sure to tailor its investment decisions to each client’s financial goals, risk tolerance, cash flow needs and time horizon.
 To ensure that all of these factors are accurately accounted for, the firm will speak with you directly to determine them.

+Personal Wealth Partners is headquartered in Bloomington, but also has offices in Williston, North Dakota and River Falls, Wisconsin.
 The fee-based firm works mostly with individuals under the high-net-worth threshold.
-However, it also offers its services to high-net-worth individuals, pension plans, charitable organizations and corporations.
+However, it also offers its services to high-net-worth individuals, pension plans and charitable organizations.
+The firm does not have a minimum investment requirement.

-Many of the advisors at Personal Wealth Partners are licensed to sell insurance products and are registered representatives of a broker-dealer, meaning they may earn commissions from certain transactions.
-Despite this, the firm is a fiduciary and must act in clients’ best interests no matter what.
+Some of the advisors at Personal Wealth Partners are licensed to sell insurance products and securities on a commission basis.
+Despite the potential conflict of interest this creates, the firm is a fiduciary and must act in clients’ best interests no matter what.

 Personal Wealth Partners Background

 Personal Wealth Partners was founded in 2014 by Daniel Edward Steichen.
 Steichen continues to serve as the principal of the firm today.
-Nine other advisors work at the firm, and among them are six certified financial planners (CFPs).
+Steichen has an extensive past in the financial services industry that spans more than 30 years.

 Personal Wealth Partners Investment Philosophy